elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-pipelines.markdown

 However, it comes with the downside that our APIs become increasingly large in order to accommodate all external parameters.

-The alternative is to continue relying on the global server names and run tests against the global data, ensuring we clean up the data in between the tests.
-In this case, since the test would exercise the whole stack, from the TCP server, to the command parsing and running, to the registry and finally reaching the bucket, it becomes an integration test.
+The alternative is to write integration tests that will rely on the global server names to exercise the whole stack, from the TCP server to the bucket.
 The downside of integration tests is that they can be much slower than unit tests, and as such they must be used more sparingly.
 For example, we should not use integration tests to test an edge case in our command parsing implementation.

 Since we have used unit tests so far, this time we will take the other road and write an integration test.
 The integration test will have a TCP client that sends commands to our server and we will assert that we are getting the desired responses.